How to Use Brace Expansion in Bash Scripting [3 Cases]

 The list or lists of brace expansion may differ based on the context of expansion.
 For instance, expanding a range doesn’t require including all the items within the range while expanding a simple list does.
 However, the basic syntax of brace expansion remains the same.
 The list that needs to be expanded must be put with curly {}” braces.

-Case 1: Brace Expansion of a List to Make Directories in Bash
+Case 1: Brace Expansion of a List to Create Directories in Bash

 Brace expansion of a simple list without any pattern requires explicitly indicating all the items with the curly brace.
-Look at the basic example of brace expansion.
+To create multiple directories using brace expansion, follow the steps:

 nano bexpansion.sh